Air France–KLM: 2022–2024: CMA CGM alliance, Scandinavian Airlines investment

+On 4 July 2025, Air France–KLM announced its intention to increase its stake in SAS’s share capital from 19.9% to 60.5%, taking over Castlelake and Lind Invest's stakes in the company.
+Pending approval from competition authorities, Air France–KLM expect SAS to become a subsidiary in the Air France–KLM Group, where the Danish Ministry of Finance will retain its minority stake of approximately 26% in the subsidiary.
+This move was not unexpected as already in 2023, Air France–KLM announced the ambition to become a controlling stakeholder after a minimum of 2 years.

 Corporate affairs

 Business trends

 In May 2010, Air France–KLM announced increased losses (€1.56 billion for the year to 31 March 2010), and warned that the 2010 eruptions of Eyjafjallajökull had caused a further €160 million loss in the current financial year.
 Air France–KLM is one of the largest airline companies in Europe, with 204.7 billion passenger-km in the year ending 31 March 2011.

 Private shareholders own 81.4% of the company with 37% held by former Air France shareholders and 21% held by former KLM shareholders.
 The Government of France owns the remaining 15.9%.

 In June 2008, Air France–KLM agreed to pay $350 million to settle charges of cargo price fixing in an investigation conducted by the U.S. Justice Department.
 Cathay Pacific, Martinair Holland, and SAS Cargo Group also agreed to fines bringing the total to $504 million.
 In November 2010, the European Commission fined Air France–KLM €310 million following another price-fixing investigation.

 The company spends about a third of its revenue on staff, its biggest expense, while Lufthansa only spends around a quarter, so to save around 800 million euros (app.
 1.04 billion US$) annually over the next three years, the company will make a recruitment freeze which will lead to 2,000 job cuts in 2012.

-In February 2014, Air-France KLM invested $100 million in Brazilian airline Gol Linhas Aéreas Inteligentes in advance of the 2014 football World Cup.
+In February 2014, Air France–KLM invested $100 million in Brazilian airline Gol Linhas Aéreas Inteligentes in advance of the 2014 football World Cup.

 During 2015, Air France went through a severe business crisis and a pilot's strike, which made the French airline cut almost 3,000 jobs, KLM defer some of its pending 787 deliveries, KLM's cargo subsidiary Martinair to retire six McDonnell-Douglas MD-11 airplanes, and Air France–KLM to suffer as a company.